RenataAbikeyeva/epp_project/README.md

-# epp_project
+# Tests for Optimizers in Estimagic - EPP Project (WS 2019/20)
-Final Project for Effective Programming Practices for Economists (WS 2019/20) by Renata Abikeyeva and Madhurima Chandra
+Renata Abikeyeva and Madhurima Chandra

+## Introduction